Croatia Family Holidays

 We stayed for 3 nights and felt like it was a perfect amount of time to enjoy the resort to its fullest.

-If you are interested in staying in the hotel and need more details, check out my full review of the hotel HERE (Coming soon!)
+If you are interested in staying in the hotel and need more details, check out my full review of the hotel by clicking the button bellow or the image.

 We departed the hotel in the morning just after breakfast, unfortunately, it was time to head home.